sidev86/get_next_line/README.md

 <h1 align="left">The buffering concept</h1>

 - The numerical value of the buffer, i.e. our BUFFER_SIZE, will be passed as a parameter to our read function and will represent the number of bytes of text to read.
-- The number of bytes corresponds to the number of characters that will be read, given that exactly 1 byte is needed to represent a character in our computer's memory.
+- The number of bytes corresponds to the number of characters that will be read.
+Given that, exactly 1 byte is needed to represent a character in our computer's memory.
 So if for example we wanted to read 10 characters at a time to read the line, we would set the BUFFER_SIZE to 10.